-If you're the parent or nanny of a 4-year old, it's no surprise your child has a short attention span and always seems to be in search of something to do.
-At this age, they're curious to discover new things and are constantly learning.
-But what are some of the activities for 4-year-olds that can entertain and engage them?
+If you’re the parent or nanny of a 4-year old, it’s no surprise children this age have a short attention span and always seem to be in search of something to do.
+They’re also curious to discover new things and constantly learning.
+Here are several activity ideas for 4-year-olds that can both entertain and engage them.

 Using the sidewalk as a canvas inspires them to think big.
 Sidewalk chalk can also be used for hopscotch, tic-tac-toe, tracing out a roadway for toy cars or even making life-size game boards, which is the perfect combination of creativity and physical play.

 2. Nature walk

 A great way to make fresh air educational is a nature walk.
 Collecting leaves, interesting rocks or acorns can be a great way for kids to learn about their environment.
 Be sure to supervise that what they’re touching is not something harmful like poison ivy.

 Adding a few plastic dinosaurs to your child’s sandbox for a dinosaur dig or even coins for a treasure hunt can make sand really exciting and ignite a hunger for exploration and discovery.
 Sand can also be one of the best activities for 4-year-olds who love building and construction.

 4. Book exploration

 Letting your 4-year-old explore books is an important activity as she develops the skills necessary to read.
 Looking at pictures, imagining their own stories and reading aloud are all invaluable.